Best app blockers for iPhone 2026: 6 apps tested and honestly compared

 Full disclosure: we make Dear Wander, so take this section with that context.

-Dear Wander builds on the same Heidelberg research as One Sec but takes the pause further.
+Dear Wander builds on the same PNAS research as One Sec but takes the pause further.
 Instead of a simple breathing animation, you get a 60-second guided experience.
 A warm amber screen.
 Soft breathing cues.
 A short letter that acknowledges what you’re feeling without judging it.
 The goal is to make the pause itself feel like something worth having, not a hurdle to overcome.

 What makes Dear Wander different from other friction-based apps is what happens at night.
 The app includes guided imagery sessions designed specifically for bedtime scrolling.
 Instead of just blocking the scroll, it replaces it with something that actually helps you fall asleep.
 This is important because blocking alone doesn’t address the need that scrolling was meeting.